atlanticwave-sdx/sdx-docs/source/contributing.rst

 AtlanticWave-SDX software team consists of a few developers and does not have a separate QA team.
-Therefore it is important for each developer to follow certain high-level rules and conventions to contribute.
+Therefore it is important for each developer to follow certain high-level rules and conventions that are laid out above.